LandonSchropp/generator-landon-schropp/packages/generator-import-js/readme.md

-# Landon Schropp's Yeoman Babel Generator
+# Landon Schropp's Yeoman ImportJS Generator

 This is my personal Yeoman ImportJS generator.
 For more information on this generator an my other generators, please see the [yeoman-generators](https://github.com/LandonSchropp/yeoman-generators)